DrRoachie/Topdown_Communication_Toolbox/01_Preprocessing/README.txt

 In practical terms, your 24-channel probe now behaves more like a 20-channel probe, but with better noise suppression and stronger localization of local dipoles.
 For phase-based analyses, this should help clarify true local phase interactions rather than global signal contamination.

-ChoppingData.m: This takes the data from the 02_ft_Preprocessed folder, and cuts out the time window that we care about.
-The reason that we do this is that fieldtrip has a hard time iteratively calling declared time windows across different functions.
-It is easiest to cut the data ahead of passing through fieldtrip function, and just fieldtrip read the entire data array.

-AdjustSampleInfo.m: CR used this to change the SampleInfo field after data has been cut with the ChoppingData.m script.
-Could be consolidated into ChoppingData.m  in future releases

-MoveOnset_Cut.m & MoveOnset_Cut_v2: SF made these two scripts to cut moveOnset data from the 02_ft_Preprocessed folder.
-The first version mostly adjusts the SampleInfo field after EPOC cutting.

-[To-Do] All the files in this directory should be consolidated into a single function.